 Variation: I had some chestnut mushrooms that needed using the other day.
 So I sautéed the slices of the mushrooms with some crushed garlic, and then added a handful of chopped parsley.
 Seasoned with salt and pepper and added a juice of 1/2 lemon to the mixture for a nice tangy finish.
 I served the bulgur and green lentils pilaf with this sautéed mushrooms, it was delightful.
 Just another idea for serving.

-This recipe and many more authentic, wholesome, delicious Turkish recipes are included at my cookery book, Ozlem’s Turkish Table – Signed copies (now 25 % off) as well as ebook options are available at this link, hardback signed copies are delivered worldwide.
+This recipe and many more authentic, wholesome, delicious Turkish recipes are included at my cookery book, Ozlem’s Turkish Table – Signed copies (now 20 % off) as well as ebook options are available at this link, hardback signed copies are delivered worldwide, now with a special lower rate of delivery to the US, Canada and Mexico.
 You can also have a look at the lovely Ozlem’s Turkish Table apron on sale at this link, it can make a lovely gift.

 Preparation time: 15 minutes Cooking time: 35 minutes